MikeZwicky/Ticket-System/README.md

 ## Additional remarks

-The logical structure is saved as Logical Domain model.pdf on main.

-The project documentation is saved as Project Documentation.pdf on main
+The project documentation is saved as "Project Documentation.pdf" on main